 Tracy says, Coca-Cola has become a great house hold cleaning product for her pans after she cooks.
 She says, “I wish, I could tell every mom all over the world, how great this product works, with cleaning pans.”

 DalraidaElementary School, in Montgomery, Alabama is collecting Box Topsto earn cash for their school.
 Box Tops for education is through General Mill, and according to General Mills website it states, “It all started in California in 1996.
 General Mills wanted to create a program to help support education and benefit America’s schools-and so, Box Tops were only available on select Big G cereals, such as Cheerios TM, Total TM and Lucky Charms.
-The program was success a huge success that is soon launched on other General Mills products and expanded across the nation.”
+The program was success a huge success, that it launched on other General Mills products and expanded across the nation.”

 Dalraida is also getting their students involved, by giving them a chance to collect 10 Box Tops by February 14 and all those who participate will receive a Valentine’s day treat.
 According to Dalraida, 10 Box Tops equal a $1.00 dollar that goes toward their school and education.
 You can buy any General Mills product from any local grocery store and be able to cut out the Box Top.